madfish-solutions/templewallet-dapp/README.md

     // Alternatively, you can use the method `ThanosWallet.onPermissionChange`
     // that tracks current permission in real-time.

+    console.info(permission);
+    // prints "{ pkh: string, rpc: string }" if permission exists, "null" - if not.

     const wallet = new ThanosWallet("My Super DApp", permission);

     console.info(wallet.connected);